-Figure 18.
+Figure 17.
 Overlap Between Sustainability Accounting Standards Board (SASB) & Word Economic Forum (WEF)

 Related to the discussion of the universality of metrics, is the question of the incorporation of the Prosperity pillar in the WEF framework.
-The inclusion of the Prosperity may possibly be artificially inflating the overall disclosure rates of the Fortune 300.
+The inclusion of the Prosperity may possibly be artificially inflating overall disclosure rates.
 Much of the data requested in the Prosperity pillar is commonly reported on financial disclosures, and by including it in the WEF, it may obscure the lack of reporting on other pillars.